seanmpuckett/sai/docs/Keywords.md

 	.. [collection] overlay [collection]

 Creates a new collection that is a composite of a copy of the left collection with all of the values in the right collection overlaid.
 If discrete keys are available in the left or right collection, they will be used intelligently.

-\<\>

-### TRUE _literal_

-	.. true

-The boolean value true.
+Undefined values on the right will not be assigned.

+	Sample data

+	set list1 to list Apple, Banana, Citron set list2 to list Kiwi, undefined, Mango set traits1 to: a 1, b 2, c 3 set traits2 to: '1' 4, d 5

+	debug list1 overlay list2
+	> [ 'Kiwi', 'Banana', 'Mango' ]

+	debug list1 overlay traits1
+	> [ 'Apple', 4, 'Citron', d: 5 ]

+	debug traits1 overlay traits2
+	> { '1': 4, a: 1, b: 2, c: 3, d: 5 }

+	debug traits1 overlay list2
+	{ '0': 'Kiwi', '2': 'Mango', a: 1, b: 2, c: 3 }

+Overlay also works with iterators and treats them like arrays.

 ### PLY _statement_

 	ply [list-like collection] ( as [item ident] ( , [key ident] ) )
 	  [code block]
+	( else
+	  [code block] )

+	ply [list-like collection] using [function]
+	( else
+	  [code block] )

-The **ply** iterator sequentially steps through all elements in an array-like collection.
+The **ply** iterator sequentially steps through all elements in an _array-like_ collection; it works on any object that has a **length** trait.
+It accesses numeric traits from 0 to **length**-1, sending each trait value to the code block or function.
+If **length** is 0, the **else** clause is invoked instead.

-\<\>
+The trait value is captured in the **it** mvar, and the trait number is captured as **key**.

+	ply fruit
+	  debug '${key}: ${it}'
+	else
+	  debug 'There is no fruit.'

+	> 0: Apple
+	> 1: Banana
+	> 2: Citron

 ### PROMISE _declaration_

 	[identifier] promise ( as [parameter list] )
 	  [code block]

 	.. promise ( as [parameter list] )
 	  [code block]

 Wraps the code block in a Promise-like function shell.
-Purely syntactic sugar.
+Along with **resolve** and **reject**, forms a convenient bit of syntactic sugar for making Promise-like functionality.

 \<\>